benfertig/timestamper/README.md

 conda install -c saad_7 tkmacosx
 ```

-**Alternatively**, you can install Tkmacosx through pip by entering the following command from a Terminal window:
+Alternatively, you can install Tkmacosx through pip by entering the following command from a Terminal window:
 ```
 pip install tkmacosx
 ```